 Cross Listed with Latin American Studies 0148.

-Second largest Hispanic group in the country.
-It examines the specific community of Puerto Ricans in Philadelphia and its relationship with other racial and ethnic groups and the social, political, and economic situation of Puerto Ricans in the city.
+Puerto Ricans constitute the second largest Hispanic group in the country.
+This course examines the specific community of Puerto Ricans in Philadelphia and its relationship with other racial and ethnic groups and the social, political, and economic situation of Puerto Ricans in the city.

 Cross Listed with History 0111.